-The World’s largest cruise company, with ten brands, over 100 ships and a payload of 12 millions guests a year, is renewing its faith in the Premium market.
+The World’s largest cruise company, with ten brands, over 100 ships and a payload of 12 million guests a year, is renewing its faith in the premium market.

 Premium is being redefined as competitors sniff at its heels.
 The Majestic Princess represents the latest shift towards the top end.

 Carnival Australia chair Ann Sherry told Cruise Passenger this is the area Australians love to play in.
 Now they have a new toy.